mccorxyz/docker-presentation/README.md

 ## Running the demos

 I've added a `playbook.md` file to the root of each demo directory.
 It explains the demo, the value of the demo, and the commands necessary to try the demo for yourself.

+### Demo Five

+Demo five involves me spinning up the ELK-stack, which is a stack for storing and searching your software logs.

+I used [this repository](https://github.com/deviantony/docker-elk/tree/release-7.x?tab=readme-ov-file#default-kibana-index-pattern-creation) as the baseline for that demo.

+We then used a simple console application to quickly populate the stack with some logs to show how easy it is to quickly spin up many services and immediately benefit from them.